 The following tables show the adjustments recognised for each individual line item.
 Line items that were not affected by the changes have not been included.
 As a result, the sub-totals and totals disclosed cannot be recalculated from the numbers provided.
-The adjustments are explained in more detail below.
+The adjustments are explained in more detail by standard below.

-1 January 2018 As originally 1 January 2018

-Balance sheet (extract) presented RMB'000 IFRS 9 RMB'000 Restated RMB'000
+Balance sheet (extract) 1 January 2018 As originally presented RMB'000 IFRS 9 RMB'000 1 January 2018 Restated RMB'000 Assets Current assets Trade receivables 49,715 725 50,440 Equity Accumulated deficits (38,026) 725 (37,301)

-Assets

-Current assets

-Trade receivables 49,715 725 50,440

-Equity

-Accumulated deficits (38,026) 725 (37,301)